MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceComposite.md

 ## Creating the composite resource

-In our example, we create a configuration that invokes a number of existing resources to configure virtual machines.
+In our example, we create a configuration that invokes several existing resources to configure virtual machines.
 Instead of specifying the values to be set in configuration blocks, the configuration takes in parameters that are then used in the configuration blocks.